Park Meadows Bike and Ped Projects

 Through 2027, Park City Municipal is upgrading about 65% of all bus stops citywide (see our Bus Stop Improvement page).
 As new stops and shelters are built, the City is also filling key gaps in the pedestrian and bicycle network to make it safer and easier for people of all ages to walk, roll, or bike—whether to a bus stop or other destinations.

 Building on community feedback from the Pedestrian & Bicycle Plan, Park City Forward, and the Neighborhoods First Streets Program, the City is planning active transportation improvements in the Park Meadows neighborhood.
-Supported by Summit County’s third-quarter sales tax, upgrades along Little Kate Road, Monitor Drive, and Lucky John Drive will add new pedestrian and bike facilities, calm traffic speeds, and enhance Safe Routes to School connections for students and families.
+Supported through a combination of federal, state, county, and local funding sources, upgrades along Little Kate Road, Monitor Drive, and Lucky John Drive will add new pedestrian and bike facilities, calm traffic speeds, and enhance Safe Routes to School connections for students and families.

 How We Got Here

-To identify the best design for Monitor Drive and Little Kate, Park City staff evaluated several options focused on improving safety and comfort for people walking and biking.
+To identify the best design for Little Kate Road, Park City staff evaluated several options focused on improving safety and comfort for people walking and biking.
 Early design concepts explored buffered bike lanes and separated facilities on both sides of the road, but limited roadway width, cost, and maintenance needs made these options challenging.

-On Little Kate Road, a cycle track was not considered due to the roadway’s limited width.
-Instead, the City evaluated wider bike lanes and a multi-use path as potential improvements.
+On Little Kate Road, the City evaluated wider bike lanes and a multi-use path as potential improvements.
 Similar to Monitor Drive, the multi-use path was identified as the safer, more comfortable option—offering greater separation from vehicles and a more consistent user experience for people walking, biking, and rolling throughout the Park Meadows neighborhood.

 The multi-use path design offers greater separation from traffic, accommodates all users more comfortably, and creates a more consistent, year-round travel experience along both corridors.